gshau/TheAstroImagingPlanner/README.md

 -  **Group**: This defines what targets you'd like to view.
 For Voyager, this is the group in the RoboClip database.
 For SGP or NINA, it is the name of the sequence files.

+- **Color Palette**: Changes the color palette of the lines in the planning graph.

 -  **Quantity to plot**: Options here include:
     - `Altitude` - Target altitude